nicolargo/glances/docs/config.rst

     [global]
     # Refresh rate (default is a minimum of 2 seconds)
     # Can be overwritten by the -t <sec> option
-    # It is also possible to overwrite it in each plugin sections
+    # It is also possible to overwrite it in each plugin section
     refresh=2
     # Should Glances check if a newer version is available on PyPI ?
     check_update=false